medplum/medplum-transfer-center-demo/README.md

 ### What is the Medplum Transfer Center?

-The Medplum Transfer Center is a **ready-to-use hospital transfer center demo app** that is open source.
+The Medplum Transfer Center is a **hospital transfer center demo app**.
 It provides a portal for managing patient transfers between facilities, including a transfer center dashboard, patient intake, and physician onboarding.
 It is meant for developers to clone, customize, and run.

 ### Features

-- Completely free and open-source
+- Open-source
-- Secure and compliant [Medplum](https://www.medplum.com) backend, which is also open source
+- [Medplum](https://www.medplum.com) backend, which is also open source
 - Transfer center dashboard for managing incoming patient transfers
 - Patient intake workflow via FHIR Questionnaires
 - Physician onboarding for accepting transfer requests